 We stopped at the Golden Gate Bridge overlook and admired Goldie.
 From here, you can walk down to Fort Point (seen here just below the bridge) or follow the path along Crissy Field.
 On cold days we like to stop at The Warming Hut for coffee or hot chocolate!

-The outside structure of the batteries are all accessible.
+The outside structure of the batteries are accessible.
 We climbed to the top of a few to take in the views.
 The kids liked jumping from ledge to ledge and exploring the many staircases.
 The first forts were constructed in the 1860s and 70s on either side of the Golden Gate straight (Fort Point in San Francisco and Fort Lime in Marin).
 Beginning in the 1890s more forts were completed to help protect the seaport – they were armed with guns that could fire at a range of 7-10 miles.
 The guns from Battery Boutelle were removed in 1917 for use in WWI.
 Battery Crosby remained in operation until 1943.
-We passed by 5 Batteries on our hike, but there are many more along the coastline.
+We passed by 5 batteries on our hike, but there are many more along the coastline.

 Baker Beach & Sea Cliff